haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 <br />
 ..

-Another tool that can save us time during our research is the `graudit` tool.
+Another tool that can save us time during our research is the `graudit`[^2] tool.
 This tool is a signature based of a large dataset of popular programming codes that behind the scenes running a big `grep` command with pre-defind keywords with a severity to find vulnerabilities inside them.

 An example of an output could be a function that the user input is depends on him, or an SQL statement that didn't pass a sanitation check before the query is executed.

 ### Conclusion

-I highly recommend the OSWE[^2] course by Offensive Security for those who require additional practice covering all the necessary knowledge to become a master Security Code Reviewer.
+I highly recommend the OSWE[^3] course by Offensive Security for those who require additional practice covering all the necessary knowledge to become a master Security Code Reviewer.

 Thank you for reading!